Town Centre Park Sport and User Group Parking Map (PDF)

 Other amenities for active play include:

-The TD Community Plaza is a one of the premier outdoor performance and event venues in the City and the region.
+The Town Centre Park Community Plaza is a one of the premier outdoor performance and event venues in the City and the region.
 With seating for up to 1,300, scenic lake views and easy access, the design combines landscaping, hardscape and freeform architectural elements, along with inscriptions and artistic motifs that reference milestones from the City’s 125 plus years and the area’s natural history.

 Lafarge Lake, loop trail and lawn meadows invite strolling, picnicking, or fishing from the pier – the Lake is regularly stocked with rainbow trout between March and November by the Fraser Valley Trout Hatchery.
 Enjoy the forest walk and mountain views and visit in the evening to experience the fountain colours and seasonal light displays.